lumina-networks/flow-manager-tools/README.md

 ## Usage

 `fmcheck` validates if links, nodes and flows are in sync between the switch, configuration and operational data store.
 It also provides the ability to restart a switch or controller and delete all flows or groups directly from a switch.
+Finally, it also provides commands to obtain flow/group/services stats.

 ```
 $ fmcheck -h